 In addition, Tokyo has around 160,000 eateries, yet only 1500 or a mere one percent was visited by the five undercover reviewers who penned the 2008 inaugural Tokyo guide (two Japanese, three European), begging the question, is the guide truly representative of the Tokyo food scene?
-Add to this the fact that a record 191 stars were awarded to 150 restaurants featured in the Tokyo guide (all received at least one of three stars, which was at the time, unprecedented in Michelin guide publishing history), meant Tokyo scored higher than Paris (97 stars) and New York (54).
+Add to this the fact that a record 191 stars were awarded to 150 restaurants (all received at least one of three stars, which was at the time, unprecedented in Michelin guide publishing history), meant Tokyo scored higher than Paris (97 stars) and New York (54).

 Michelin first published its guide in 1900 to assist French motorists find hotels and eateries while on the road.
 It has since been publishing guides in European and American cities, and most guides conform more or less to the original idea of encouraging road travel, and the use of lots of tyres, preferably Michelin ones.
 But if Tokyo’s starring restaurants are so inaccessible to travellers, what’s the real reason for Michelin’s Tokyo foray?

 According to Esquire Japan’s January, 2008 issue, it was all about the Michelin brand.
 There are tons of restaurant and hotel guides in Japan, (one of the best I think is a series put out by magazine dancyu) but Michelin is the only one with an international reputation for excellence.
 Expanding the brand to Tokyo, arguably one of the worlds’ most interesting food capitals, makes perfect brand strategy sense.